Emu Plains railway station: Emu Plains

-Emu Plains Railway Station
+Main Western railway line

-The single Main Western Rail Line was opened in 1867 and duplicated from Penrith West in 1907, in conjunction with the opening of the existing double track bridge over the Nepean River.
+The single Main Western railway line was opened in 1867 and duplicated from Penrith West in 1907, in conjunction with the opening of the existing double track bridge over the Nepean River.
 The Emu Plains Railway Station opened on 18 August 1868 on the south side of the Bathurst Road.
 It is a two-storey structure with the station master's residence upstairs.
 It is one of the oldest railway stations in Australia.
 A Victorian Gothic Revival style building, it is one of only three remaining metropolitan examples (with Fairfield and Riverstone) of the early custom of providing accommodation for railway staff within the same building as the station facilities, and is the only two-storey metropolitan example.

 In 1882, the NSW Government Railways decided to relocate the station site and abandoned the 1868 building.
 NSWGR erected the existing two-storey structure in 1884, which combines both station offices and the Station Master's residence.
 A telegraph office was opened at the station a year later.

 The building has undergone various internal modifications.
 The railway line from Penrith was electrified in 1956.

 A second side platform was built in 1907 but the original waiting shed was replaced in 1978 with a concrete block structure, which has also been removed.
 There is also a steel shelter shed on the second platform dating from c.
 1994.
 The two side platforms are connected by an overhead pedestrian bridge built in 1990.
 Emu Plains is the western extremity of the Sydney Trains network with points at the eastern end of the station allowing services to terminate at either platform.